haykgrigo3/TimeCapsuleLLM/README.md

 - I plan on expanding the corpus and cleaning it more for better reasoning abilities
 - Expanding to different regions and time periods for more historical models

+### **v2mini-eval1**

+There was an issue with tokenization that causes output to look like this:

+PROMPT:
+Who is Charles Dickens?

+W ho is Charles D ic ens ?
+D oes that work more of h ise x cell ent st ir ring , in his pl ays , int he G reat C omp any 's f arm ?
+What I have y et to qu ote from J ack P ick ett ?
+D oy oun ot know th att hey were as pe cies of g all oping , ors aw ing oft heir bre asts , or what w ast ob ed one about the t im ew hen J acks on was looking ont hew ind ow ?
+What ist hes uccess of an English man , and which h isson has not be end is cover ing t ome , where by to acc omp lish such a we ight ?
+D idy ou ever m ake ap ass age int othe old road way , ort o an anch or - b ree ze att he foot of our boat , which you m ust le ave us ?
+The fact is , that whe ther the wind would rise up from the pl ain on S atur day night orn o ont ide , ort ill then orth , or other wise , wes hall be com pelled t od esc ribe af orm idable bar rier , with t hes ame e ffect s ast he p resent .
+In th iss itu ation , at le ast , itis not to omuch t os ay that we have le ft that room .
+I bel ieve there are three c op ies int he " F ive H undred - fold ," to bere fer red to , ast he first n umber of our read ers wh ow is ht

+Corrected:

+"Who is Charles Dickens?
+Does that work more of his excellent stirring, in his plays, in the Great Company's farm?
+What I have yet to quote from Jack Pickett?
+Do you not know that they were a species of galloping, or sawing of their breasts, or what was to be done about the time when Jackson was looking on the window?
+What is the success of an Englishman, and which his son has not been discovering to me, whereby to accomplish such a weight?
+Did you ever make a passage into the old roadway, or to an anchor-breeze at the foot of our boat, which you must leave us?
+The fact is, that whether the wind would rise up from the plain on Saturday night or noontide, or till the north, or otherwise, we shall be compelled to describe a formidable barrier, with the same effects as the present.
+In this situation, at least, it is not too much to say that we have left that room.
+I believe there are three copies in the 'Five Hundred-fold,' to be referred to, as the first number of our readers who wish t[o]...”

 ## How to Use